hoatepdev/hoatepdev/README.md

-- 🔭 I’m currently working on Javascript and ReactJS.
+- 🔭 I’m currently working on Javascript.
 - 👯 I’m looking to collaborate on [Dev.to](https://dev.to/hoanguyentran),
      [CodeSandbox](https://codesandbox.io/u/HoaNguyenTran),